 J: That’s a big question!
 Picking up rubbish, either in organised clean ups, or just as part of your everyday life, is a great place to start.
 Ultimately though, we are dealing with the problem rather than the cause.
 At some stage we have to look at our consuming habits, our desire for the convenience of single-use, our thoughtlessness in regards to what happens to what we discard.
 In the meantime though… let’s keep picking up rubbish!

-Juliet Dale created the Great Eco Challenge.
+Juliet Dale created the Great Eco Journey.
 52 Challenges in 52 weeks that are easy, fun, can save you money and most importantly, help you to live more sustainably.